B4eva/flutter_ui/readme.txt

-# My new flutter tutorial
+# My new flutter App
-# Buildig a ui
+# Building a ui